Symmetry structure of multi-dimensional time-fractional partial differential equations: Main results

 where

-After obtaining the explicit expression of $\text{Pr}^{(\alpha,\,k)}X$ in (\ref{pro-1}), the procedure for searching the infinitesimals $\tau,\xi_i$ and $\eta_s$ in (\ref{eq:rel6}) is similar as the one of integer-order PDEs.
-Therefore, substituting the above formulas into condition (\ref{eq:rel7}) and then annihilating to zero first the coefficients of different power of time-fractional partial derivatives of $\u$ and followed by the coefficients of integer-order $\x$-derivatives of $\u$, we obtain an over-determined linear system for $\tau,\xi_i$ and $\eta_s$ which includes integer-order and fractional partial derivative operations.
-Then solving the system together with the condition $\tau(t,\x,\u)|_{t=0}=0$ gives the generator (\ref{eq:rel6}).
+{Therefore, by means of coefficients formulas (\ref{pro-2}) and (\ref{for-eta-22}), we get an explicit expression of the prolongation $\mbox{Pr}^{(\alpha,\,k)}\mathcal{X}$ in (\ref{pro-1}) for multi-dimensional fractional case.} Then the procedure for searching the infinitesimals $\tau,\xi_i$ and $\eta_s$ in (\ref{eq:rel6}) is similar as the one of integer-order PDEs.
+Thus substituting the formula (\ref{pro-1}) into condition (\ref{eq:rel7}) and then annihilating to zero first the coefficients of time-fractional integrals and derivatives of $\u$ and followed by the coefficients of integer-order $\x$-derivatives of $\u$, we obtain an over-determined system for $\tau,\,\xi_i$ and $\eta_s$ which includes integer-order derivative and fractional { integral} and derivative operations.
+Then solving the {determining} system together with the condition $\tau(t,\x,\u)|_{t=0}=0$ gives the infinitesimal generator (\ref{eq:rel6}).